AitorSantaeugenia/Trolls_fangs_and_goblins_TD/README.md

 - Better game balance
 - Bug background when resize
 - Not responsive, but solve some problems that happen when resizing
+- Accordion+gallery slider on instruction menu UI, needs to be responsive
 - Refractor code (and clear functions, classes, comments)

 <details>